ideos/gloe/README.md

 When a developer writes a code, he/she is telling a story to the next person who will read or/and refactor it.
 Depending on the quality of this code, this story could be quite confusing, with no clear roles of the characters and a messy plot (sometimes with an undesired twist).
 The next person to maintain the software will take a long time to understand the narrative and make it clear, or it will give up and leave it as it is.

 Gloe comes to turn this story coherent, logically organized and easy to follow.
 This intends to be done dividing the code into concise steps with an unambiguous responsibility and explicit interface.
 Then, Gloe allow you to connect these steps, making clear how they can work together and where you need to make changes when doing some refactoring.
-Therefore, you will be able to quickly visualize all the story told.
+Therefore, you will be able to quickly visualize all the story told and improve it.
 Inspired by things like [natural transformation](https://ncatlab.org/nlab/show/natural+transformation) and Free Monad (present in [Scala](https://typelevel.org/cats/datatypes/freemonad.html) and [Haskell](https://serokell.io/blog/introduction-to-free-monads)), Gloe implemented this approach using functional programming and strong typing concepts.

 ## Installing